b4ich3v/Yoan47/README.md

 # 👋 Hi, I'm Yoan Baychev

 💡 **About me:**
-- 🔥 Highly motivated and passionate about technology
+- 🔥 Obsessed with mastering systems from the hardware up to high-level abstractions
 - ⚙️ Deep expertise in **low-level programming** and **system-level development**
 - 🐧 Extensive experience with **Unix-based operating systems**: Linux (Ubuntu, Debian), Linux alpine, and macOS
 - 🖥️ Skilled in **server administration, system services, networking, and OS internals**